Joshvdw/nomadic-visualiser/README.md

 - To run server, run command: `http-server`
 - Navigate to: [http://localhost:8080/](http://localhost:8080/)

+## TO RECORD

+- Make browser full window on retina screen with no bookmarks (use Nomadic Visualiser Chrome Responsive Inspect setting)
+- Open OBS and hit Start Recording (Default settings should be correct)
+- Potentially adjust size of vinyl to ensure that circle animation behind is just peaking out from behind vinyl

 ## TO CHANGE AUDIO

 - Add audio files to the `music` folder.